-If you are looking for a challenging and rewarding career in fitter-machining, fitter-fabricating, or electrical engineering, please check our current vacancies page regularly.
-Positions are also always advertised on Seek.
+If you are looking for a challenging and rewarding career in machining, tool making or electrical, please register your interest with SCOTT.
 Useful background information on apprenticeships is also available from Skills4Work.

-SCOTT apprentices are required to complete a 3-4 year apprenticeship and to complete the appropriate level 4 trade qualification – a National Certificate in Engineering.
-This can also lead onto the Level 5 Advanced Trade Certificate or Level 6 Diploma in Engineering programmes.
+SCOTT apprentices are required to complete an 8,000 hour apprenticeship and to complete the 302 credits required for the National Certificate in Machining and Tool-making Level 4.
+This can also lead onto the Level 5 or Level 6 Diploma programme.

 Apprentices spend time in many aspects of the business including fabrication, fitting, machine shop surface grinding, manual milling, manual turning through to CNC milling and turning, and commissioning for those that show competency in these areas.

 If you are interested in working for SCOTT please let us know.